fahdr/asz-dbz/README.md

 #### Change variables

 Edit values.yaml file.
 You only need to change one.
-This is a good oppurtunity to change others, like hpa settings
+This is a good opportunity to change others, like hpa settings

 ```yaml
 Ingress: